gauriiiiiiiiiiii/3d_widget_app/README.md

 ## ✨ Features ✨

-🎲 **3D Rotating Object:** Displays a dynamic 3D cube rendered with Three.js.
+🎲 **3D Rotating Object:** Displays a dynamic 3D cube rendered with Three.js

-🔄 **Continuous Rotation:** The cube continuously rotates along its Y-axis.
+🔄 **Continuous Rotation:** The cube continuously rotates along its Y-axis

-🖱️ **Mouse Interaction:** Tilts on its X and Y axes in response to mouse movement over the widget area 📱 **Responsive Container:** Fits responsively in defined container (600x400px) adapting width to viewport 💡 **Basic Lighting:** Ambient + directional lighting for depth & realism 🎨
+🖱️ **Mouse Interaction:** Tilts on its X and Y axes in response to mouse movement over the widget area

+📱 **Responsive Container:** Fits responsively in defined container (600x400px) adapting width to viewport

+💡 **Basic Lighting:** Ambient + directional lighting for depth & realism

-❌ **WebGL Fallback:** Displays a friendly message if the browser doesn’t support WebGL 🌐
+❌ **WebGL Fallback:** Displays a friendly message if the browser doesn’t support WebGL

-🎛️ **Rotation Speed Control:** A slick slider lets users control rotation speed in real-time 🕹️
+🎛️ **Rotation Speed Control:** A slick slider lets users control rotation speed in real-time

-⏳ **Loading Animation (Bonus):** Minimal spinner shows while the scene initializes ⌛
+⏳ **Loading Animation (Bonus):** Minimal spinner shows while the scene initializes

-🧭 **Shadows (Bonus):** Cube casts and receives shadows on a ground plane for extra depth 🌫️
+🧭 **Shadows (Bonus):** Cube casts and receives shadows on a ground plane for extra depth

 ---